 Designated REALTOR® Members.

-Each firm shall designate in writing one (1) REALTOR® Member who shall be responsible for all duties and obligations of membership including the obligation to arbitrate pursuant to Article 17 of the Code of Ethics and the payment of CCIAOR dues as established in Article X of the Bylaws.
-The "Designated REALTOR®", must be a sole proprietor, partner, corporate officer or branch office manager acting on behalf of the firm principal(s) and must meet all other qualifications for REALTOR® Membership established in Article V, Section 2, of the Bylaws.
+Each firm shall designate in writing one (1) REALTOR® Member who shall be responsible for all duties and obligations of membership including the obligation to arbitrate pursuant to Article 17 of the Code of Ethics and the payment of CCIAOR dues as established in these Bylaws.
+The "Designated REALTOR®", must be a sole proprietor, partner, corporate officer or branch office manager acting on behalf of the firm principal(s) and must meet all other qualifications for REALTOR® Membership established in these Bylaws.

 Institute Affiliate Members.